ADD CONDITION

 This drug temporarily relieves cough due to a cold, as well as occasional minor irritation, pain, sore mouth, and sore throat.

-How should adults and children over 2 years use this product?
+How should adults and children over 2 years use this drug?

 Adults and children 2 years and over should dissolve the lozenge slowly in the mouth and can repeat every 2 hours as needed or as directed by a doctor.